Wieskamp helps No. 14 Iowa hold off Pittsburgh 69-68

-Jordan Bohannon had 12 points and six steals for the Hawkeyes (6-0), who also took down Oregon and Connecticut at the 2K Classic in New York two weeks ago.
+Jordan Bohannon had 12 points and six steals for the Hawkeyes (6-0), who've also taken down Oregon and Connecticut this month.

-"It certainly wasn't a thing of beauty by any means.
-But that's how games are sometimes," Iowa coach Fran McCaffery said.

-The Panthers put themselves in position for the upset - only to miss two shots in the final 10.4 seconds that would've given them the win.
+Pitt (6-1) put itself in position for the upset - only to miss two shots in the final 10.4 seconds that would've given the Panthers the win.

+Baer and Pitt freshman Xavier Johnson traded free throws to make it a 69-68 game with 40.7 seconds left.
+Iowa's Connor McCaffery then missed a 3 at the shot-clock buzzer.

-Iowa's Tyler Cook grabbed the rebound of a missed 3-pointer by Connor McCaffery - only to brick both ensuing free throws.
-Trey McGowens and Sidy N'Dir each had chances for the game-winning shot, with Iowa only securing the victory when N'Dir's desperate turnaround jumper in the paint went awry.
+Tyler Cook grabbed the rebound - only to miss both ensuing free throws.
+Trey McGowens and Sidy N'Dir each had chances for the game-winning shot, with Iowa only securing the victory when N'Dir's desperate turnaround jumper went awry.

-"We were trying to get the ball to the basket," first-year Pitt coach Jeff Capel said.
-"Maybe get a foul, put some pressure on the defense and just make a play."

-A pair of crucial 3s by Baer helped Iowa jump ahead 64-62, capping a stretch of 11 straight points for the senior.
-But Kene Chukwuka pulled Pitt to 67-66 on an underneath bucket with 1:09 to go.
+A pair of crucial 3s by Baer helped Iowa jump ahead 64-62.
+Johnson then missed a driving layup, but Kene Chukwuka pulled Pitt to 67-66 on an underneath bucket with 1:09 to go.

 The Hawkeyes announced just before tip-off that junior reserve forward Cordell Pemsl will have season-ending surgery next month.